Nikhil22/papoose/README.md

     var pipeFn = pony.pipe(foo, bar, baz);
   </pre>

   <li>Invoke the function returned from the step above by passing in the arguments you'd want to start off the pipe process with.
-Note: These arguments are used by the first function in step 2 above
+Note: These arguments are used by the first function in step 2 above, and the result is piped to the subsequent function.

   <pre>pipeFn(1,2,3);</pre>
 </ol>